adhocteam/fml/README.md

 A field with static content to be displayed to the user, useful for notes or instructions

-### 1.0.7 The ratingCalculator Attribute

-The ratingCalculator attribute marks a field or option as corresponding directly to a rating calculator field.
-The value of the attribute should be the text of that field.

-For example, if a number field "weight" corresponds to a “weight” field on a rating calculator, it might look like:

-- field:

-  name: "weight"

-  fieldType: "number"

-  label: "Weight"

-  ratingCalculator: "weight"

-A ratingCalculator field may also be present on the options available in a select or radio field.
-For example, if a rating calculator had two fields, once for "hospitalized once in the previous year" and another for “hospitalized more than once in the previous year”, a select box mapping to those fields might look like:

-- field:

-  name: "hospitalized"

-  fieldType: "select"

-  label: "how often was the patient hospitalized for this condition in the last year?"

-  options:

-    - name: "zero"

-      value: "Zero Times"

-    - name: "once"

-      value: "Once"

-      ratingCalculator: "hospitalized once in the previous year"

-    - name: "more"

-      value: "More than once"

-      ratingCalculator: "hospitalized more than once in the previous year"

-Note that the "zero" option has no ratingCalculator attribute; it will not be sent to VBMS in the XML, because it does not correspond to anything in the rating calculator.

-Any field which does not have a ratingCalculator attribute defined on itself, or on one of its options, will not be sent to VBMS.

 ## 1.1 Example YAML FML document

 form: